The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Motivational Discussion and Quick Overview

 \subsection{A New, Practical Working Hypothesis for 2SAT$_3$}

-Since its introduction in 2001, ETH for $k$SAT ($k\geq3$) has served as a driving force to obtain finer lower bounds on the sub-exponential-time computability of various parameterized NP problems, since those bounds do not seem to be obtained directly from the popular assumption of $\p\neq\np$.
-In a similar vein, we wish to propose a new working hypothesis, called the {\em linear space hypothesis} (LSH) for $\mathrm{2SAT}_3$, in which no deterministic algorithm solves $(\mathrm{2SAT}_3,m_{vbl})$ simultaneously in polynomial time using sub-linear space.
+Since its introduction in 2001, ETH and SETH for $k$SAT ($k\geq3$) have served as a driving force to obtain finer lower bounds on the sub-exponential-time computability of various parameterized NP problems, since those bounds do not seem to be obtained directly from the popular assumption of $\p\neq\np$.
+In a similar vein, we wish to propose a new, practical working hypothesis, called the {\em linear space hypothesis} (LSH) for $\mathrm{2SAT}_3$, in which no deterministic algorithm solves $(\mathrm{2SAT}_3,m_{vbl})$ simultaneously in polynomial time and sub-linear space.
 More precisely: